kopaka1822/EntityCS/README.md

 });
 ```

-This method will apply the function on the first entity and measures the time needed to process one entity.
+This specific method applies the function on the first entity and measures the time needed to process one entity.
-It will evaluate if execution on multiple cores will speed up this call based on: the amount of entities,
+Based on the amount of entities, the measured time, the time until a thread starts and the number of cores, this method will evaluate whether the execution
-the measured time, the time until a thread starts and the number of cores.
-This will probably have some poor
+on multiple cores can speed up the call.
+It might have some poor performance in debug mode (because its monitoring several threads), but the release build will
-performance in debug mode (because its monitoring several threads) but the release build should be faster.
+definitely improve on this matter.

 ### Adding Systems

-If you have specific actions that should be performed on component groups you can declare Systems.
+If you have specific actions that should be performed on component groups, you can simply declare Systems.
 Systems are used to organize your Code.

 Position updates without System: